heyitsvajid/Cloud-Bite/Project_Journal.md

 Tenant API service is used to add/update/delete a tenant from the datastore.
 User API service is used to add/update/delete a user from the particular tenant.
 Cart API service is used to add/update/delete items from a cart.
+Login API service is used to logout/login or check if user is logged in.

 ### 6. Mongo DB Sharded cluster